Haddington Hill

-Haddington Hill (also called Wendover Hill) is a hill in The Chilterns, and the highest point in the English county of Buckinghamshire.
+Haddington Hill (also called Wendover Hill) is a hill in The Chilterns within the parish of Halton, and the highest point in the English county of Buckinghamshire.
 On the north-eastern flank is Coombe Hill, not to be confused with another Coombe Hill 4 km to the south-west.

 Haddington Hill is owned by the Forestry Commission, whose Wendover Woods cover much of the hill.
 Many tracks run through the forest, and a car park is located near the summit among the trees: the flat summit means the precise location of the highest point is difficult to determine with certainty.
 However, in the woods to the east of the car park there are a series of large stones bearing the inscription 'The Chiltern Summit'.
 The stones are surrounded by trees.

 Ascents

 The peak is accessible by road, with a car park near the stone.
 It is also possible to climb on foot.